Today my free SSL certificate expired, so I decided I could guide you to claim yours as well.

 At this point you have 3 files in total: your public certificate, your private certificate and your CA certificate.
 Now change the config file of your apache virtual site under /etc/apache2/sites-enabled/domain.conf or default-ssl.conf.

 The relevant parameters are SSLCertificateFile, SSLCertificateKeyFile and SSLCertificateChainFile.
 Set the path of your files.
 For example, /etc/apache2/cert.pem.
+You might need to enable the SSL apache2 module.

 The www-data user needs read permission on those files.